mlpack/mlpack/README.md

 to its powerful C++ interface, mlpack also provides command-line programs and Python bindings.

-mlpack uses as [open governance model](./GOVERNANCE.md) and is fiscally sponsored by [NumFOCUS](https://numfocus.org/).
+mlpack uses an [open governance model](./GOVERNANCE.md) and is fiscally sponsored by [NumFOCUS](https://numfocus.org/).
 Consider making a [tax-deductible donation](https://numfocus.org/donate-to-mlpack) to help the project pay for developer time, professional services, travel, workshops, and a